-This is a basic guide on optimizing audio settings for KOMPLETE AUDIO 1 / 2 / 6.
+This is a basic guide on optimizing audio settings for your Native Instruments audio interface.

-For a more in-dept guide on optimization of your computer for use with audio applications, please see the Tuning Tips articles at the bottom of the page.
+For a more in-depth guide on optimization of your computer for use with audio applications, please see the Tuning Tips articles linked at the bottom of this page.

 Adjusting the Audio Settings

-The Audio Preferences of your chosen DAW will always have certain things in common.
-Namely, the possibility to configure the Driver, Device, Sample Rate, and Buffer.
+The Audio Preferences in your DAW will always have certain features in common.
+Namely, the possibility to configure an Audio Driver, Device, Sample Rate, and Buffer.
 In this example, we configure a KOMPLETE AUDIO 6 Mk2 with the MASCHINE Preferences.

-This is responsible for the communication between the computer OS and the KOMPLETE AUDIO 1 / 2 / 6.
-On a Mac computer, this can only be set to CoreAudio.
-On a Windows computer, please select ASIO.
-If you do not have the option to choose ASIO, please follow the instructions to install the ASIO driver in this article.
+This regulates communication between the computer OS and the KOMPLETE AUDIO device.
+On a Mac, the only choice of Driver is CoreAudio.
+On Windows, the ASIO driver is recommended.
+If you do not have the option to choose ASIO, please follow the instructions to install your KOMPLETE AUDIO ASIO driver in this article.

-Here you choose the specific audio interface you are using.
-On a Mac computer, please choose Komplete Audio 1, 2 or 6, depending on the version you have connected.
-On a Windows computer, please select Komplete Audio ASIO Driver.
+Here is where you choose the specific audio interface you're using.
+On a Mac, the choice is Komplete Audio 1, 2, or 6, depending on which device you have connected.
+On Windows, a KOMPLETE AUDIO device is listed as Komplete Audio ASIO Driver.

 3. Sample Rate

-The sample rate defines the audio quality of recording and playback.
-The higher the sample rate, the better the quality.
-A sample rate of 44100 Hz equals CD quality.
-A sample rate of 48000 Hz is common for pro audio equipment.
-Choosing higher sample rates can further enhance the audio quality but also puts a higher load on the computer.
+The Sample Rate field defines the audio quality during recording and playback.
+The higher the sample rate, the better the sound quality.
+A sample rate of 44100 Hz equals CD Quality.
+A sample rate of 48000 Hz is common for use with pro audio equipment.
+Choosing a higher sample rate can further enhance the sound quality, but this also places a higher workload on the computer.

 4. Buffer Size / ASIO Config

-Here we configure the amount of time the audio application has to process the audio.
-In our example with MASCHINE using a Windows computer in the screenshot above, you will see the option Open Panel.
-Here you can adjust the buffer size.
-On a Mac, you will be able to directly adjust the Buffer Size as shown in the screenshot below:
+The Buffer Size field defines the amount of time an audio application has to process the audio signal.
+In this example with MASCHINE on Windows (see previous screenshot), you will find an option labeled Open Panel.
+There you can adjust the application's Buffer Size.
+On a Mac, you can directly adjust the Buffer Size as shown in the screenshot below: